 We would love to have you join us for the 2019–20 school year!

 Your child must turn 2 by September 1 to attend the 14th Street Y Preschool.

 A tour of the 14th St. Y Preschool is required to complete the application process.
-The tour can take place before or after your application is submitted.
+Preschool tours can be scheduled after your application has been submitted.
 To reserve a spot for a tour, call (646) 395-4327 or email CWenglowski@14streety.org.
-Tours take place on Mondays and Fridays and begin on Friday September 30, 2016.
+Tours take place on Mondays and Fridays and begin on Friday September 28, 2018.

 Tours are for parents only and last approximately one hour.